 For videos, Weyenberg suggests never using the auto-play option.
 Though it might sound like a good idea to rely on this option to keep the flow going, any faux pas to its workings can end up disrupting your presentation.
 Keep control on your side to start the video whenever you want that to happen, instead.

 When you’re delivering a pitch, you want people to be able to reach you.
 For any kind of presentation, the best way of knowing the impact you had is by listening or studying up on people’s responses.

 End your pitch with your contact information and open yourself up to dialogue.
 Make sure the audience can ask questions and give feedback.
 Doing so is an excellent way of improving and following up with potential business contacts.

 Do you want to read more on how to make better presentations?
-Check our CEO’s article on slide deck presentation design, or take a look at our blog for more information on all things startup pitch deck related.
+Check our CEO’s article on slide deck presentation design, or take a look at Slidebean Agency for more information on all things startup pitch deck related.ion on all things startup pitch deck related.